 In 1826, Deverell was running a school for boys near Charlottesville (mentioned in Randolph, Martha Jefferson.
 Letter to Joseph Coolidge, 1 Mar 1826).
 In 1827, he wrote a “scheme” of studies for a boys’ school.
 This may have been for the project to establish a large academy, based on the plan of a German gymnasium, to be run from Monticello after Jefferson’s death.
 (General Cocke and others had inquired about the price of Monticello in 1827.)
 A prospectus for this project was published in 1829, but unfortunately nothing further came of it and the Deverell family returned to Great Britain.
 (Cocke Family Papers (1725-1939), Boxes 51 & 57)

-Their children were Walter Howell, born 1827 in Charlottesville, who was noted as a Pre-Raphaelite painter in London; Margaretta, born 1829 in Charlottesville; Chantrey Wykeham; Spencer Ruding; Jemima; Wykeham Travel; Ruding Wykeham; and Maria Deverell.
+Walter and Dorothy’s first two children were born in Charlottesville; these were Walter Howell, born in 1827, and Margaretta, born in 1829.
+(Walter Howell Deverell was noted as a Pre-Raphaelite painter in London later in his life.)
+The rest of their family included Chantrey Wykeham; Spencer Ruding; Jemima; Wykeham Travel; Ruding Wykeham; and Maria Deverell.

 The Deverell family moved to Ireland in 1831.
 Deverell entered Trinity College at the University of Dublin in 1833.
 Returning to London in 1835, Walter Deverell served in a variety of government positions throughout his life, including Secretary of the Statistical Society of London, Governor of the Prison in Perthshire, Scotland, and Secretary of the School of Design at Somerset House.
 (Mills; Lutyens) He died at Heathfield House, Kew.